Meaningful communication doesn't always just happen. It takes skill.

 Often, people need time to feel comfortable when talking about something embarrassing or painful.
 Give the speaker the moment they need.
 Don't rush talking.
 Sometimes, silence is also a natural and appropriate response.

 It's great to encourage the speaker to talk more by introducing your own experience, but be aware of turning this conversation into your own narrative.
-Let the talker decide what they wants to share and be all ears.
+Let the other person decide what they want to share — then make sure you're all ears.

 Leaning, nodding, and rephrasing what the speaker says shows that you are listening.